kyorrr/Software_Engineering/README.md

 # Software Engineering
-Software Engineering on Python
+Software Engineering on Python.
 To see something go to another branches